grafana/scenes/docusaurus/docs/advanced-data.md

 ---
 id: advanced-data
-title: Data in custom scene object
+title: Data and time range in custom scene object
 ---

 Custom scene objects can use data and time range added to scene to perform additional operations.
 To read more about data and time range configuration please read [Data and time range](./core-concepts#data-and-time-range) first.